-Stuffing, or dressing - depending on whether it's cooked inside your turkey or not - is a marvelous way to take stale chunks of bread and transform them into a savory, aromatic side dish to serve with your Thanksgiving dinner.
-In other words, another vehicle for gravy.
+Stuffing or dressing—depending on whether it's cooked inside your turkey or not—is a marvelous way to transform stale chunks of bread into a savory, aromatic side dish to serve at Thanksgiving dinner.

 Stuffing and Dressing Cooking Tips

-Whether you give it a quick makeover with some chopped onions, celery, and a few simple seasonings, or the deluxe treatment with added diced apples, raisins, or even oysters; stuffing is, at its core, chunks of bread.
+Whether you give it a quick makeover with some chopped onions, celery, and a few simple seasonings, or the deluxe treatment with diced apples, raisins, or even oysters, stuffing is—at its core—chunks of bread.

 Not just any bread, mind you.
 To make stuffing, your bread needs to be stale.
-This is because stale bread becomes stiffer as it dries out.
-Fresh bread, because it's soft, will produce a soggy stuffing, similar in texture to turkey-flavored pudding.
+That's because stale bread becomes stiffer as it dries out.
+Because fresh bread is soft, it will actually produce a soggy stuffing, similar in texture to turkey-flavored pudding.

 Fortunately, stale bread is easy to obtain.
 Simply start with fresh bread and let it sit out on the counter overnight.
-If you want to be really thorough, you can let the bread sit out overnight, then cut it into cubes and let the cubes sit out for a second night.
+If you want to be really thorough, you can let the loaf sit out overnight, then cut it into cubes, and let the cubes sit out for a second night.

 Or if you're in a hurry you can toast the cubes in a 275 F oven for about 15 minutes.
-The objective is to dry it out, not necessarily brown it.
-Although if you want to brown it a little, bump your oven up to about 300 F.
+The objective is to dry it out, but not brown it.

 Stuffing Calculation Chart